abhijeet007rocks8/Dev-Scripts/Web Development/Random Gradient Colour Generator/README.md

 - As the name suggests it is a random gradient colour generator.
 - It also gives the css code to implement the gradient colour.

+# Quick Start:

+- Download the Required Files and Run index file in your browser and see the results.